jongolden/agenda-nest/README.md

 A NestJS module for Agenda

-> ⚠️ This package is not yet stable and is subject breaking change until such time as v1.0.0 is released.
+> ⚠️ This package is not yet stable and is subject breaking changes until such time as v1.0.0 is released.

 ## Table of Contents
 - [Background](#background)